npmcdn-to-unpkg-bot/streamup-open/README.md

 ## Reasons to contribute

 - You will learn new things
-- You will have a typical reason to be the First beating of dropBox
+- You will have a typical reason to be the First to  beat dropBox
-- 1000+ daily users
-- 100 + downloads